Hakavik power plant is located in Øvre Eiker Municipality in Buskerud County.

 Power: 7 MW

-Hakavik power plant in Øvre Eiker Municipality in Buskerud County was commissioned in 1922.
-The power plant initially consisted of four generating units with vertical Pelton turbines and a smaller generating unit for local supply.
+The power plant was commissioned in 1922 and consisted initially of four generating units with vertical Pelton turbines and a smaller generating unit for local supply.

 From the beginning, Hakavik has produced "railway power" (single phase 16 2/3 Hz).
 Only two generating units are still in operation with an annual production of around 21 GWh.
 The plant supplies power over three "railway power lines" to Asker, Skollenborg and Sande.